Tonipenyallop/load_balancer/log.md

 - 4. server respond to load balancer
 - 5. load balancer respond to the client

+- Make load balancer handler send request to 2 servers for optimize the time

 # From here

-- Make load balancer handler send request to 2 servers for optimize the time
+- Made load balancer with 3 servers yet, the speed doesn't change and worse, slower